Z2 Comics

 Z2 Comics is an American publisher of graphic novels, comic books, and popular culture merchandise.
-Known for its music-related projects and partnership with musical acts, the company uses "a data-driven approach to identify acts with strong followings across all musical genres, then recruits ... comics creators to produce the works."
+Known for its music-related projects and partnership with musical acts, the company uses "a data-driven approach to identify acts with strong followings across all musical genres, then recruits ... comics creators to produce the works".

 History

 Zip Comics

 The company began as Zip Comics, founded in 2010 by Josh Frankel with financing from an investor.
 The company's first publications were Frankel's own title, The Schizophrenic, illustrated by Toby Cypress; and Harvey Pekar's Cleveland, a nonfiction graphic novel written by Pekar and illustrated by Joseph Remnant; the book was co-published with Top Shelf Productions and released after Pekar's death.

 Relaunch as Z2 Comics

 The company was relaunched in 2014 as Z2 Comics, with its first two titles being graphic novel collections from alternative comics creators Dean Haspiel and Paul Pope.
 In the period 2015–2016, Z2 released a couple of other graphic novels and a selection of comic book limited series.

-In 2015, Frankel brought filmmaker Sridhar Reddy on board and formed Modern Prometheus, a division of the publisher designed to adapt comics to film and television.
-Ian McGinty's Welcome to Showside was one of the first Z2 projects targeted for this treatment.